 Try not to talk about yourself during the conversation.
 This could mean not offering advice or relating what they’re going through to your own experiences.
 Instead, try to listen without judgement and use open questions like ‘How are you feeling today?’ or statements like 'Tell me more'.

 Technology has made it much easier for us to keep in touch now that we can’t always talk face to face.
 There are loads of free and easy-to-use tools to help you reach out to someone and show them that you care.
 That virtual dinner, chat or drink could make all the difference.

 - If you're speaking on the phone, use video if you can.
 It can make it easier to read people's body language and can help build trust.

 - Try and find somewhere quiet, free of background noise and distractions that might interrupt your conversation.

-- You can text, too.
+- You can text or leave a voice memo too.
 It's best to use whichever method of contact you usually speak to them on so they feel comfortable.

 Social distancing and meeting in person